karakalo/lumen/doc/install.markdown

 ## Building the Demos

-Once you have built the library, you should be able to build the `colors` demo with this command:
+Once you have built the library, you should be able to build [the demo programs][demos] with this command:

-        gnatmake -P demo/colors.gpr
+        gnatmake -P demos.gpr

-That should create an executable named `demo/colors`, which you can run just by typing its name.
-It should show a window with alternating red, green, and blue, and will terminate when you press any key.
+That should create various executables in the `demo` directory, which you can run according to the instructions on their respective description pages.

 ## Future